Flashes and Floaters

 Symptoms That Require Urgent Eye Assessment

 Not all floaters are dangerous, but certain symptoms should never be ignored.
 A rapid increase in the number of floaters is a key warning sign.
 Flashes of light that persist or worsen over time also require assessment.
-Loss of peripheral vision or the appearance of a dark area in vision may indicate retinal detachment.
+Loss of peripheral vision or the appearance of a dark area in vision may indicate retinal detachment and should be treated as urgent.

 Flashes and Floaters Frequently Asked Questions